 It was stopping me from writing, I was getting stressed.
 I’d spend days lying in bed and not doing anything until I went to work and there I had a job and I could get distracted until the next day when the same thing happened.
 I stopped studying for my final exam, I got convinced my entire life was running into a brick wall and my life was screwed.

 It seems unpopular advice but if broadcasting yourself doesn’t make you happy or you have to change what your writing for your audience or genre to something that you don’t like, don’t do it.

-Deleting Youtube and my Instagram, putting facebook in a separate folder on its own page on my iPhone so I don’t just look at it and jump right in all the time has made me so much happier.
+Deleting Youtube and my Instagram, putting Facebook in a separate folder on its own page on my iPhone so I don’t just look at it and jump right in all the time has made me so much happier.
 If I’m not writing for myself then I’ll be miserable and I won’t want to be writing at all but now writing has become fun again.
 I can only write about things I want to write about.

 There’s so much advice to take on and things that I, as a writer, should be doing that it’s easy to forget self-care comes first.
 Even at the cost of your marketing.
 I’m a writer, my mind is kind of the core of my creativity, I should be thinking about that.

+This guest post was contributed by Chloe-Anne Ross.
+Chloe-Anne is a student in Glasgow, a recovering coffee addict with a good imagination.
 Alternately titled “What Should I Write About?” and the Reason Behind My Writer’s Block.